-Approximately three months before your QAU review date the Library's Research Support Unit (RSU) will generate and email a bibliometrics report to support your department/centre self-review.
+Approximately three months before your QAU review date the Library's Research Support Unit (RSU) will generate and email a bibliometrics report to support your department/centre self-review (with your Subject Librarian cc'd into the email).
 A copy of this report will also be sent to the QAU Reviews Manager.